HolyBlackCat/cpp-tutorials/language/02_basic/16_references.md

 for (const int &elem : arr)
     std::cout << elem << "\n";
 ```
 Here `elem` is a const reference.
-Or more correctly, a "reference to `const` `int`" (references can never be actually const themselves, but the phrase "const reference" is commonly used to mean a reference to something const; this tutorial uses the phrase "const reference" a lot, and I don't see a point in being pedantic with this).
+Or more correctly it is called a "reference to `const` `int`"; references themselves are never considered to be `const` (even though they can't be pointed to a different target after initialization), but they can refer to something else that is `const`.
+The phrase "const reference" is often used informally to mean a reference to something const, including in this tutorial; I don't see a point in being overly pedantic about this.

 Here `elem` can't be modified (because the reference is const), so you might ask what's the point, why not simply `int elem`?

 In this case it's indeed pointless, because `int` is so cheap to copy, but imagine that you have a `std::vector<std::vector<int>>`, where each inner vector has a few million elements.

-Trying to iterate over it using `for (std::vector<int> a : b)` would temporarily copy each inner vector, which is unnecessarily slow, and is a waste of memory.
+Trying to iterate over it using `for (std::vector<int> a : b)` would copy each inner vector into `a`, which is unnecessarily slow, and is a waste of memory.
 It would be much better to use `for (const std::vector<int> &a : b)` to avoid the copying.

 ### Why not always use non-const references?